MoiraMarques/projeto/bc-externalsites.md

  - Able to import individual bc urls
  - Able to add simple mrss feeds
  - Have support for brightcove videos in the embedder / transcript viewer
+ - We have a brightcove enterprise account for testing

 ### Want:
  - To simplify the process for user: